Updated November 29, 2025, Feb2/26

 Good me, I’ve given up trying.

-Good me, I picture ending my pain, and humiliation, and my never ending self-judgement, by ending my life.
+Good me, I picture ending my pain, and humiliation, and my never ending self-judgment, by turning my brain off and never coming back.

 Good me, I see that the relief I feel from this fantasy is a good feeling.